-AFD 273 Motorsport Work Experience II 0-10-2
+AFD 272 Motorsport Work Experience I 0-10-2

 On-the-job work experience for students preparing for employment in the Motorsport industry.
 Student is required to have an approved position, appropriate tools, and instructor consent prior to start.
-Prerequisites: AFD 297 and AFD 298.
+Prerequisites: AFD 210 and AFD 298 or department chair approval.
 F S Su